scottbenton/Iron-Journal/src/api-calls/DatabaseStructure.md

 In order to do this, you will need to read it into a TipTap editor (using the same extensions as the original), and then call the [export function](https://tiptap.dev/docs/editor/guide/output#introduction) of your choice.
 I've done this once before, so feel free to reach out if you need a hand!

+# Flattened Collection Structure (thought experiment - does not relate to the current implementation)

+characters
+assets
+game-logs
+notes
+note-content // kept separate from notes so that public viewers don't need to load all tracks campaigns worlds locations location-notes // separate from locations so public viewers don't need to load it location-guide-notes // needs replicated for field-level access lore lore-notes // separate from lroe so public viewers don't need to load it lore-gm-notes // needs replicated for field-level access npcs npc-notes // separate from npcs so public viewers don't need to load it npc-gm-notes // needs replicated for field-level access